-Inviting ALL your family to spend the long weekend at the family cottage seems like fun (in theory), but as some famous dude once said: Guests, like fish, begin to smell after three days.
-If you’ve ever visited relatives, shared a cabin or rented a vacation property with friends, you know what I’m talking about.
+Inviting ALL your family to spend a long weekend at the family cottage seems like fun (in theory), but as some famous dude once said: Guests, like fish, begin to smell after three days.
+If you’ve ever hosted or visited relatives, shared a cabin or rented a vacation property with others, you know what I’m talking about.

-I’ve lived in England and Japan and have entertained my fair share of houseguests.
+I’ve lived in England and Japan, and have entertained my fair share of houseguests.
 As a budget traveller, I’ve also made myself quite comfortable in the homes of friends around the world.
 Good guests don’t make assumptions.
 They follow the lead of their hosts and aren’t an inconvenience.
-Follow these tips and you’re sure to get invited back.
+Follow these tips and you’re sure to have a successful holiday with others.

 Make yourself at home?